serenita-org/vero/docs/usage/compatibility.md

 | **Prysm**      | ✅          | v6.0.0+  |       |
 | **Teku**       | ✅          | 25.4.1+  |       |

-#### Legend
+!!! info "Legend"

     ✅ No known issues.

-🟡 Minor issues that do not prevent validator duties from working but they may not work ideally.
+    🟡 Minor issues that do not prevent validator duties from working, but they may not work ideally.

     🟠 Issues that may impact some validator duties occasionally.

     🔴 Major issues that prevent validator duties from being performed.